Crazy Taxi: Beyond video games

-Sega has attempted to branch the Crazy Taxi franchise beyond the realm of video games, with mixed results.

 In addition to the video arcade games, Sega Enterprises, Inc. (USA) created a Crazy Taxi themed redemption game which was released in 2003.
 The player had to roll their coin or token down the sloped playing surface past a moving taxi model in the center of the playing field to hit one of eight targets (representing passengers) at the far end.
 Passengers were worth different points, from which the operator would then set the number of tickets to be won.
 The game incorporated music and sounds from the video games.